 At Debt Advisors, we make debt collectors pay you!
 When a collection agency has violated the laws of the FDCPA, their actions are likely to have a negative impact on your life.
-The result of their illegal actions may have caused you tangible harm, as well as physical harm such as lack of sleep, stress and anxiety.
-If successful in proving your case, compensation for damages will be awarded.
+The result of their illegal actions may have caused you tangible harm, as well as physical harm such as lack of sleep, stress, and anxiety.
+When we are successful in proving a case like this, compensation for damages are awarded.
 The payout can be big, and well worth your time and effort.
-(Up to $1,000 per each violation) Actual damages may equate too many thousands of dollars based upon statute, claim, and violation details.
+(Up to $1,000 per each violation)

 Some collection tactics include asking you for money, even after a bankruptcy “automatic stay” is in place.
 This is against the law.
 There are key laws designed to protect consumers– to protect you.
 Every consumer has the right to sue a debt collector or collection agency for violating one of these laws.
 A persistent bill collector is a pain.
 One that acts unlawfully is unacceptable.
 Until you are harassed by a debt collector, you may not realize that they get out of hand as often as they do.
 In the process of debt collection, there are strict legal and ethical guidelines that must be followed.
 When the collection agency crosses the line, it’s your chance to take legal action against them.
 We hope to educate people about how to recognize illegal actions by creditors, as well as what your legal rights are as a consumer.